 1.5.
 Explore Monastiraki

-Monastiraki hosts a flea market and the landmarks like the Ancient Agora and the Stoa of Attalos are well known.
-There are tons of cafés, bars, restaurants and traditional taverns.
+Monastiraki hosts a flea market, and landmarks like the Ancient Agora and the Stoa of Attalos are well known.
+There are tons of cafés, bars, restaurants, and traditional taverns.
 The Monastiraki Flea Market is also a great place to explore with the kids.
 This outdoor market, located near the Acropolis hill, is a great place to explore and shop.
-The kids will love exploring the stalls and searching for souvenirs
+The kids will love exploring the stalls and searching for souvenirs.

-Go to a rooftop café, such as A for Athens or 360 for amazing view of the Acropolis!
-Both A for Athens and 360 are high-end and next to metro stop Monastiraki.
+Go to a rooftop café, such as A for Athens or 360, for a fantastic view of the Acropolis!
+Both A for Athens and 360 are high-end and next to the metro stop Monastiraki.

 1.6.
 Stroll around Psyrri

 Psyrri is a great place to explore, with its modern, cosmopolitan vibe and vibrant atmosphere.
-Take a stroll through the narrow streets, admiring the street art that adorns the walls.
+Stroll through the narrow streets admiring the street art.

 Then, grab some tasty souvlaki from a local street vendor and enjoy a picnic in the park.
 You’ll find plenty of cafes and bars, so you can enjoy a refreshing drink or a snack while taking in the sights.

 Grab a quick bite at Street Souvlaki.
-This has been recommended to us by a Greek friend who is chef and we couldn’t agree more!
+A Greek friend who is a chef recommended it to us, and we couldn’t agree more!

-Or go for a desert at Nancy’s Sermpetospito, one of the most favorite places for sweets for Athenians.
+Or go for dessert at Nancy’s Sermpetospito, one of the most favorite places for sweets for Athenians.

 Join World Wild Schooling * Traveling to Greece with kids